EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 1

-Improvised granades: Special action that costs one (1) action token.
-When you use it you produce single alchemical granade.
-Alchemical granade counts as Simple weapon that has Agile and Thrown modifiers without any of their Detriments.
-Whenever you hit enemy with alchemical granade you deal additional Flux damage.
+Improvised grenades: Special action that costs one (1) action token.
+When you use it you produce single alchemical grenade.
+Alchemical grenade counts as Simple weapon that has Agile and Thrown modifiers without any of their Detriments.
+Whenever you hit enemy with alchemical grenade you deal additional Flux damage.

 Spell preparation: Whenever you gain level in this destiny you can forget one spell known and gain as many spells from Arcane spell list as required to reach Spells known limit and of level you are capable of casting.
 You regain all expanded spell slots each morning.